datanav/docs/configuration.rst

      - Boolean
      - A flag that indicates if the pump should run when Sesam starts up, in addition to the normal schedule specified by the ``schedule_interval`` or ``cron_expression`` properties.
      - false
      -

+   * - ``dead_letter_dataset``
+     - String
+     - The id of the dataset to write any entities that fail retries.
+This can only happen if ``max_write_errors_in_retry_dataset`` is non-zero and ``max_retries_per_entity`` for the particular entity has been exceeded.
+Dead letter datasets can be shared by more than one pipe.
+     -
+     -

+   * - ``track_dead_letters``
+     - Boolean
+     - A flag that indicates if the pump should delete any previously "dead letter" entities if a later version of it is successfully written to the sink.
+It is only active if the "dead_letter_dataset" property is set and retries are active.
+Note that enabling this option wil incur a performance cost because all successfully written entities must be looked up in the execution log to determine if it has been previously marked as "dead".
+     - false
+     -